-(in U.S. dollars, in thousands) As of September 30, 2019 As of June 30, 2019 Opening balance 10,000 Up-front milestone receivable recognized during the period 20,000 Amount recognized as revenue in the period (10,000) Balance as of the end of the period 10,000 10,000
+(in U.S. dollars, in thousands) As of December 31, 2019 As of June 30, 2019 Opening balance(1) 10,000 Milestone consideration recognized during the period(2) 2,500 20,000 Amount recognized as revenue in the period (10,000) Balance as of the end of the period 12,500 10,000

-Deferred consideration represents the portion of the up-front technology access fee receivable from Tasly that has not been recognized as revenue.
+- (1) The \$10.0 million opening balance in deferred consideration represents the portion of the up-front technology access fee receivable from Tasly that has not been recognized as revenue.
 In accordance with the Group's accounting policy, revenue related to the licensing of intellectual property is only recognized to the extent that control has been transferred to the customer.
-The deferred consideration amount will be recognized in revenue when and if control transfers to Tasly based on the Group's decision regarding the exercise of the Group's rights in the terms and conditions of the agreement.
+The deferred consideration amount will be recognized in revenue when and if control transfers to Tasly based on the Group's decision regarding the exercise of the Group's rights in the terms and conditions of the agreement. - (2) The \$2.5 million milestone payment received in December 2019 from Grünenthal was considered constrained and resulted in deferred consideration as of December 31, 2019.